gitGNU/gnu_pulsefire/readme.txt

 === Welcome in PulseFire ===

-PulseFire is a programable pwm and bit seqencer build on the arduino platform in C.
+PulseFire is a programmable PWM and bit sequencer build on the Arduino platform in C.
-Targeted for free energy (re)search with full generic configable mapping for analog/digital inputs so it can operate HHO cells, magnetic motors and solid state coil shorting setups.
+Targeted for free energy (re)search with full generic configurable mappings for analog/digital inputs so it can operate HHO cells, magnetic motors and solid state coil shorting setups.
-Some features; max 16 outputs,soft warmup,timing per channel,serial console,lcd interface,etc.
+Some features; max 16 outputs,soft warm-up,timing per channel,serial console,lcd interface,etc.

 === Files in this package ===